microsoft/hi-ml/docs/source/lowpriority.md

 re-started.
 This document describes the inner workings of Low Priority compute, and how to best make use of it.

 Because the jobs can get interrupted, low priority machines are not suitable for production workload where time is critical.
-They do offer a lot of benefits though for long-running training jobs, that would otherwise be expensive to carry out.
+They do offer a lot of benefits though for long-running training jobs or large scale experimentation, that would otherwise be expensive to carry out.

 ## Setting up the Compute Cluster